apankrat/notes/intrusive-containers/readme-v2.md

 	...
     }

-This is very close in readability to the C version, but also comes with compile-time checks against fat fingers.
-There's now no way to chain data items by a wrong control field and it's not possible to mess up the container_of() invokation when recovering data pointer from a container item.
+This is *very* close in style and expressivity to the C version, but it also has compile-time safe-guards against fat fingers.
+There's now no way to chain data items by a wrong control field nor is it possible to mess up the container_of() call when recovering `user_data` pointer from a pointer to `list_item`.